Xtracycle: EdgeRunner

-In 2013 the EdgeRunner is a second generation cargo bicycle with a 20" rear wheel.
+In 2013 the EdgeRunner is a second generation cargo bicycle with a 20-inch rear wheel.
 The EdgeRunner has been called the "Best longtail ever.
 No contest."

 CargoJoe

 In 2013 the CargoJoe is a folding cargo bike developed in a partnership between Xtracycle and Tern.

 Sidecar

 In 2011 Xtracycle created a sidecar for cargo transport that can carry up to 250 pounds.